Mr. Incredible’s suit took on a whole new look with paint by dots!

 - Paint by Number is also on repeat.

-When preparing activities, it is helpful to think about what our children enjoy and what actions light them up.
+When preparing activities, thinking about what our children enjoy and what actions light them up is helpful.

 My four-year-old watched me draw, try again, and remind myself not to give up.

 Is this an exact drawing?
 NOPE.
-But my preschooler was pleased, and that is what I was aiming for. – success!
+But my preschooler was pleased, which is what I aimed for. – success!

 This painting activity has a few major perks.
 Here, we are working on fine motor and gross motor skills simultaneously.

 My preschooler is working on his gross motor skills by painting on a verticle surface.
 Here, he is using his arm strength to paint.
-This builds muscle for skills such as throwing, jump roping, and climbing.
+This builds muscle for throwing, jump roping, and climbing skills.

 RELATED: Looking for art supplies?
-I have you covered!
+I have you covered with my favorites.

 Instead, it is more like the system of how to paint (on the actual paper) becomes more refined with practice.

-To begin, I add the paint into a muffin tin.
-I also like to leave a few circles open to mix the colors.
+- To begin, I add the paint into a muffin tin.
+I like to leave a few circles open to mix the colors.

-I hang the builder’s paper on the way before the paper that he will paint on.
-You can find this in the painting aisle of more home improvement stores.
+- Hang the builder’s paper on the way before the paper that he will paint on.
+This paper is in the painting aisle of more home improvement stores.

 Supplies: